Mohd Reithaudin Awang Emran

 Mohd Reithaudin Awang Emran (born 5 August 1978, in Lahad Datu) is a Malaysian professional football player from state of Sabah, last played at Sabah FA before retiring.

-He previously played for Sabah (which he made his professional debut in 2000 by then coach Ken Shellito), Perlis, DPMM and Malacca.
+He previously played for Sabah (which he made his professional debut in 2000 by then coach Ken Shellito), Perlis and Malacca.
 He also has joined Perak on loan from Sabah, along with two other Sabah players in August 2012 for the duration of Perak's 2012 Malaysia Cup campaign.

 He was not retained in the Sabah squad for the 2013 Malaysia Premier League campaign.
 After a spell as a guest player for semi-professional club in the Malaysia FAM League Cebagoo in 2013, Reitahudin were selected back in the Sabah squad for 2014.